walterhiggins/WMPJS/README.md

 Try changing the value passed to openRussianDoll from `largeDoll` to another value and see what the output looks like.

 ### JSON
-I can't talk about Objects in javascript without mentioning JSON.
-JSON is short for *JavaScript Object Notation* and refers to how objects are constructed using the object literal style we've already seen.
+I can't talk about Objects in Javascript without mentioning JSON.
+JSON is short for *Javascript Object Notation* and refers to how objects are constructed using the object literal style we've already seen.
 JSON has become very popular among web programmers because it is an efficient way to send data back and forth between a web browser and a web server.
 Any time you see an object literal like this, you're looking at JSON:

     var steve = { "name": "steve", "occupation": "miner" }